pjshumphreys/zxedit/readme.md

 The menu option ot use if edit->import files to disk.
 Select $.ED.INF as the file to import.

+To run the program on the beeb, type `*RUN "ED"` at the basic prompt.

 ### CP/M

 zxedit.zip contains ed.com